Chewing & Destructive Behavior

 When a dog has possession of something and is not interested in bringing it to you, it is often it is best to ignore the dog and create a diversion that peaks the dog’s interest in what you might be doing.
 Once they leave the item to see what you are doing or what the diversion was, casually go over to where they left the item and get it.
 Would you enjoy hanging around people when all they seem to do is take from you?
 Neither does your dog!
 When a dog grabs something other than a dog toy, children will often run after dogs screaming with excitement and many dogs view this as a fun game, some will view it as bizarre behavior that is threatening.
 An unsure dog or dog with a softer temperament can feel threatened by this behavior.

 What to do

 Provide them with a variety of safe chew toys so they are less likely to chew on inappropriate things.
-Rotate these toys every day.
+Rotate these toys every day or even twice a day.
 If there is a favorite one or two toys, you can leave them out every day and just rotate the others to keep them all interesting.